ComVisDinh/RealtimeTrafficSignRecognition/README.md

 1) OpenCV
 2) Dlib

-The datasets is about 5.6GB.
+Source code and datasets are available for downloading, and the datasets are about 5.6GB.